Your emotions are your superpower

 What would happen if you paid attention to your emotions like they were a superpower?

 I learned as a young child to suppress my emotions in different ways.
 I became a master of distraction through busyness (a working progress!).
-I mistook people-pleasing for pleasure, connection, and relief that it made me acceptable to others.
-I began drinking at a young age and often felt angry.
+I mistook people-pleasing for connection, and relief that it made me acceptable to others.
+I began drinking at a young age and often felt angry which came out as meanness toward others so I felt in control.
+Overall, I just wanted some attention - someone to care about my needs.

 I always thought I was good at expressing myself because I wasn’t afraid to show people how I felt.
 I was comfortable with anger, brashness, a verbal punch-in-the-face “f*ck you” if someone pissed me off.
-And yet, if I was hurt, I was always “fine”, always optimistic, always okay.
-A true M-A-S-T-E-R of distraction and avoidance.
-Although I felt strong and resilient, vulnerability was not on my radar.
+And yet, if I was hurt, I was always ‘fine’, always optimistic, always okay.
+A true M-A-S-T-E-R of distraction, avoidance and suppression.

-If this feels foreign, uncomfortable, or even silly, imagine what life would be like if you could pay attention to your emotions as though they were an innocent child standing in front of you?
+If this feels foreign, uncomfortable, or silly, try and imagine what life would be like if you could pay attention to your emotions as though they were an innocent child standing in front of you.
 Non-judgemental.
 Needing your help.
 Could you accept what they’re saying as valid and be curious enough to ask, “Hey, what are you trying to tell me?”.

 What emotion has felt most alive for you recently?
 Where does it sit in your body?
 Does it have a shape, a colour, an intensity?
 Is it soft or hard?
 What size is it?
 Does it fill your whole body, or is it isolated to one area?

 Channelling our emotions in healthy ways helps us move out of (in my case) that reactive “f*ck you” state and into a more powerful, responsive one.
-With practise, you will become emotional fit, know yourself on a deeper level, build strong boundaries, close and healthy relationships and experience long lasting healing.
+This gives us more choice on how we want to respond.
+Other benefits:

 Anger tells us something we value must be protected.